aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 - **No transparency** in booking history and accountability
 - **Sabotage** of booking records

-The MRBS solves these problems by providing real-time room availability, approval workflows with notifications, centralized booking management accessible from anywhere, comprehensive reporting for data-driven decision making, complete audit trails for transparency and accountability, and a user-friendly interface requiring minimal training.
+The MRBS solves these problems by providing real-time room availability, instant booking confirmation on a first-come-first-served basis, centralized booking management accessible from anywhere, comprehensive reporting for data-driven decision making, complete audit trails for transparency and accountability, and a user-friendly interface requiring minimal training.
 Importantly, this is an internal resource management system with no payment or billing features—all meeting rooms are company-owned resources available to staff at no charge.

 ## 2. User Roles and Permissions